singh1114/best/_posts/2016-11-29-problem-key-distribution-symmetric-keys.md

 date: '2016-11-29T14:55:00.000-08:00'
 author: Fierce Warrior
 tags:
   - cryptography and network security
   - The problem of key distribution
   - symmetric keys
 modified_time: '2016-11-29T14:55:57.276-08:00'
+published: true
 ---
 The problem of key distribution is one of the most basic problems faced in the case of symmetric keys.
 As the
     name suggest there is a difficulty of key sharing in the case of symmetric keys.
 In the case of the symmetric key,